create-softdev/softdev-program/modules/01-Intro/README.md

 ## What we expect from you

 * Work hard.
 Even after the daily praxis time if needed.
 Even on Thursdays if needed.
 * If you finished your assignments, you don't have to anything more to do!
-Go have fun instead.
+But others may need help.
+Help them!
+* Help others even if you haven't finished your assignments.
+Team work is important.
 * Don't work on Saturdays
 * Laptops can be open during theory time, but please don't browse the internet during that time.
 * If you get stuck, *ask for help*.
 And realizing that you are stuck should *not* happen after an hour.
 It can